-These partners will come in all forms; small businesses, large charities, CIC or multi-agency projects.
+These partners will come in all forms; small businesses, large charities, CICs or multi-agency projects.
 As a key partner for Red Kite they will be facilitating, enabling or directly delivering projects that link explicitly to our vision and values.

 Grass Roots project